p1x3l101-10/gtnh-2-packwiz/README.md

 You can view the list of needed dependancies to build in the [`CMakeLists.txt`](./CMakeLists.txt), or a nicer formatted version [here](./DEPENDANCIES.md)

 # NOTE
+The version of curlpp that I am developing against has a broken pkgconf file for versioning.
+If this happens to you, just add `-DBAD_CURLPP_VERSION_FORMAT=TRUE` to your cmake args.
+IF YOU DO THIS, YOU ARE RESPONCABLE FOR ENSURING THAT CURLPP IS THE CORRECT VERSION.

+# NOTE 2
 I use nix as a development tool.
 Because of that, a lot of the tooling in this repo is written with the assumption that nix is installed.
 The program itself and the compilation is not.
 Just most of the dev tooling.